mnarang2/OpenDJ-Plugin/README.md

 # Purpose
 This plugin is to provide metrics on the replication status of an OpenDJ system running on linux.
-It uses the paramiko library to ssh to the openDJ host and run the ldapsearch command to pull back metrics.
+It uses the paramiko library to ssh to the openDJ host(localhost) and run the ldapsearch command to pull back metrics.

 # Config For These Done in Dynatrace UI
 	1.)
 Process Name - Defaults to "org.opends.server.core.DirectoryServer"
 	2.)
-Host Name
+User Name
 	3.)
-User Name
+User Password or Private Key Location
 	4.)
-User Password or Private Key Location
+Host Key Verification if doing Password Auth
 	5.)
-Host Key Verification if doing Password Auth
-	6.)
 Path to ldapsearch command
-	7.) ldapPort & bindPassword for ldapsearch command
+	6.) ldapPort & bindPassword for ldapsearch command

 # Metrics Provided
 	lost-connections